Add an EKS Cluster

 Adding an EKS cluster will take place in both the Admin UI and in the AWS console for the cluster you're adding to the strongDM network.

-Before beginning, ensure that the EKS endpoint you’re connecting is accessible from one of your strongDM gateways or relays.
-For more information on setting up gateways, see this guide.
+Before beginning, ensure that the EKS endpoint you're connecting is accessible from one of your strongDM gateways or relays.
+See our guide on Gateways for more information.

 Generate an Access Key ID and Secret Access Key in AWS.
 It does not need any specific rights, but you will need the user ARN in Step 4.

 While authenticated to the cluster already using your existing connection method, run this:

 $ kubectl edit -n kube-system configmap/aws-auth.
 This will bring up a text editor with a YML file.